Kevin R. Sweazea

-Kevin Ray Sweazea (born 1963) is a magistrate judge of the United States District Court for the District of New Mexico and a former nominee to be a United States district judge of the same court.
+Kevin Ray Sweazea (born 1963) is a United States magistrate judge of the United States District Court for the District of New Mexico and a former nominee to be a United States district judge of the same court.

 Education

 Sweazea earned his Bachelor of Accountancy from New Mexico State University and his Juris Doctor from Baylor Law School.

-Legal career
+Career

 Early in his career, Sweazea worked for various New Mexico law firms in private practice, where his practice included litigation, regulatory, and transactional matters.
 Judge Sweazea has also served as a member of the New Mexico Environmental Improvement Board and Socorro County Land Use Commission.

-State judicial career

 Sweazea was appointed to the Seventh Judicial District Court of New Mexico by then Governor Gary Johnson in March 2001.
 He was retained in the 2002, 2008 and 2014 elections and served ten years as Chief Judge.

 Federal judicial service

-Magistrate judge tenure

 Sweazea was selected as a magistrate judge on May 3, 2017.